 What information will be required during my visit to an infectious disease physician?

-Other important items that you need to have with you on your first visit include:
+Other essential items that you need to have with you on your first visit include:

 You can also bring a list of your current medication with the daily dosage.
-If your primary care doctor gives you any medical records, take them with you to your first visit or check with your doctor’s office to be sure they transferred your medical records.
+If your primary care doctor gives you any medical records, take them with you to your first visit or check with your doctor’s office to be sure they were transferred.